-The Central Adelaide Local Health Network Pain Management Unit provides services through a multidisciplinary outpatient model with an inpatient consultation service at the Queen Elizabeth Hospital.
+The Royal Adelaide Hospital Pain Management Unit provides services through a multidisciplinary outpatient model and comprehensive support for cancer patients at the Royal Adelaide Hospital.

 The unit conducts assessment and treatment for persistent, chronic pain and provides patients with a comprehensive management plan involving an integrated team of specialists.